didiatworkz/screenly-ose-monitoring/README.md

 ```bash
 bash <(curl -sL http://screenly-monitor.atworkz.de)
 ```
-3. Answer the questions and installation will be start (This may take a while - Don't be afraid)
+3. Answer the questions and installation will be start (This may take a while - Don't worry)
 4. Done

 ## Login